Problems We Found In Irvine, California Drinking WaterRSS

 Emma Schultz, M.S. | Scientific Contributor

 Our Water Nerds have updated our assessment of Irvine drinking water to include the most recent available data.
 We used information from the Irvine Ranch Water District, the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
 Our team then cross references these water data with toxicity studies in the scientific and medical literature, and look at upcoming regulatory changes.
 The water filters that we sell in Irvine are optimized with these issues in mind.

 Source Of Irvine Drinking Water

 Irvine's drinking and tap water is a mix of groundwater - and imported surface water-based.
-65% of the water supply is groundwater that comes from the Orange County Groundwater Basin, managed by the Orange County Water District.
-Water is pumped from a natural underground reservoir that reaches from the Prado Dam across northwestern Orange County.
-Additional groundwater originates in the Cleveland National Forest from the Harding Canyon Dam watershed.
-Roughly 35% of Irvine’s water is supplied by the Metropolitan Water District of Southern California, imported from the Colorado River (and transported via the Colorado River Aqueduct), and from northern California (via the State Water Project).
+65% of the water supply is groundwater that comes from the Orange County Groundwater Basin.
+Additional groundwater is also obtained from the Cleveland National Forest from the Harding Canyon Dam watershed, the State Water Project and the Colorado River.

 Arsenic In Irvine Drinking Water

 Arsenic is a toxic heavy metal that can cause cancer and other health problems.
 Arsenic originates naturally in source water.
 Although Irvine's water quality is in compliance with EPA water quality standards, consumers should know that the U.S. EPA's standard balances toxicity against the costs of removing arsenic from drinking water.
-Irvine’s most recent tap water quality report listed a highest level detected of 3.6 parts per billion, with a local treated groundwater average of less than 2 ppb.
+Irvine’s most recent tap water quality report listed a highest level detected of 2.6 parts per billion.
 We strongly suggest that tap water with more than 1 part per billion be treated to remove arsenic, especially in homes with children.

 Lead In Irvine Drinking Water